calmm-js/kefir.atom/README.md

 ### Lists are simple data structures

-The next thing is to write a higher-order component that can display a list of items:
+Then you write a higher-order component that can display a list of items:

 ```jsx
 const Items = ({items, Item}) =>